Ruston & Hornsby: The Ruston-Hornsby car

 After the First World War the company attempted to diversify and one outcome was the Ruston-Hornsby car.
-Two versions were made, a 15.9 hp with a Dorman 2614 cc engine and a larger 20 hp model with 3308 cc engine of their own manufacture.
-The cars were, however, very heavy, being built on a 9-inch chassis, and extremely expensive – the cheapest was around £440 and the most expensive nearly £1,000, and within a few years other makers were selling similar vehicles that weighed only 3/4 ton and cost around £120–200 – and never reached the hoped-for production volumes.
+Two versions were made, a 15.9 hp with a Dorman 2614 cc engine and a larger 20 hp model with a 3308 cc engine of their own manufacture.
+The cars were, however, very heavy, being built on a 9 in chassis, and extremely expensive – the cheapest was around £440 and the most expensive nearly £1,000, within a few years other makers were selling similar vehicles that weighed only 3/4 LT ton and cost around £120–200 – and never reached the hoped-for production volumes.
 About 1,500 were made between 1919 and 1924, two of which are still retained by Siemens on the Lincoln site.
 One is fully restored in running/driving condition, while the second example is still awaiting attention.

 The R-H car was developed by the chief engineer, Edward Boughton, who joined the company in 1916 after helping to develop the tank.
 Later he would start the Automotive Products Group (APG) in Leamington Spa in 1920 which made Borg & Beck clutches, Lockheed hydraulic brakes, and Purolator fuel filters.